Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 ***
 ## Settings:
-First 5 Letters of the Addon: - enter your Aimsharp addon's first 5 letters, e.g. if your Aimsharp addon is called `DankMemes`, enter `dankm`.
+**First 5 Letters of the Addon:** - enter your Aimsharp addon's first 5 letters, e.g. if your Aimsharp addon is called `DankMemes`, enter `dankm`.
-Ingame Latency: - enter your ingame World latency here to make sure rotation and queues are done asap.
+**Ingame World Latency:** - enter your ingame World latency here to make sure rotation and queues are done asap.
-Top/Bottom Trinket: - Set the one to `On-use DPS` that you want to use during Burst, i.e. your on-use damage trinket.
+**Top/Bottom Trinket:** - Set the one to `On-use DPS` that you want to use during Burst, i.e. your on-use damage trinket.
 Set to `On-use HP` to use automatically at 35%
-Use item: - Enter the case sensitive name of the item you want to use at a certain HP threshold, such as `Phial of Serenity`.
+**Use item:** - Enter the case sensitive name of the item you want to use at a certain HP threshold, such as `Phial of Serenity`.
-Auto Spell Reflection: - Enables the use of automatic Spell Reflect when possible.
+**Auto Spell Reflection:** - Enables the use of automatic Spell Reflect when possible.
-Auto Shout for Party Members: - This will make it not only look at your HP%, but also your party members.
+**Auto Shout for Party Members:** - This will make it not only look at your HP%, but also your party members.
-Auto Shattering Throw: - Enable automatic shattering throw as soon as you stand still if there's a Iceblock or Divine Shield on your target.
+**Auto Shattering Throw:** - Enable automatic shattering throw as soon as you stand still if there's a Iceblock or Divine Shield on your target.
-Auto Disarm: - Disarms the target as soon as they have Avatar or Avenging Wrath (only if Retribution).
+**Auto Disarm:** - Disarms the target as soon as they have Avatar or Avenging Wrath (only if Retribution).
-Auto Berserker: - Casts Berserker Rage when you're feared or incapped, but not when Sapped.
+**Auto Berserker:** - Casts Berserker Rage when you're feared or incapped, but not when Sapped.
-Auto Heroic Throw: - Casts Heroic Throw on targets which are not under breakable CC to keep them in combat - however not when Bursting (to not use up a GCD).
+**Auto Heroic Throw:** - Casts Heroic Throw on targets which are not under breakable CC to keep them in combat - however not when Bursting (to not use up a GCD).
-Auto Piercing Howl: - Casts Piercing Howl when the target is just outside of range and doesn't have Hamstring debuff.
+**Auto Piercing Howl:** - Casts Piercing Howl when the target is just outside of range and doesn't have Hamstring debuff.
-Auto Focus non-target 2v2: - Focuses whichever arena player you're currently not targetting in 2v2.
+**Auto Focus non-target 2v2:** - Focuses whichever arena player you're currently not targetting in 2v2.
-Auto Focus Healer 3v3: - Focuses the Healer in 3v3.
+**Auto Focus Healer 3v3:** - Focuses the Healer in 3v3.
-Auto X @ HP%: - Pops the mentioned ability at the defined HP% or below.
+**Auto X @ HP%:** - Pops the mentioned ability at the defined HP% or below.
 Set to 100 to use as soon as its available e.g. Victory Rush, or to 0 to use manually e.g. Die by the Sword.

 ***